strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   should be made on the basis of a treatment plan developed in collaboration with the client.

-  1. Psychological therapy
+  1 - Psychological therapy
     The treatment plan for the client is primarily based around the delivery of psychological therapy by one or more mental health professionals.
-This category most closely matches the range of services delivered under the previous ATAPS program.
+This category most closely matches the type of services delivered under the previous ATAPS program where up to 12 individual treatment sessions, and 18 in exceptional circumstances, could be provided.
+These sessions could be supplemented by up to 10 group-based sessions.

+    The concept of 'mental health professionals' has a specific meaning defined invthe various guidance documentation prepared to support PHNs in implementation of reforms.
+It refers to service providers who do not meet the requirements for registration, credentialing or recognition as a qualified mental health professional and includes:

+     - Psychiatrists
+     - Registered Psychologists
+     - Clinical Psychologists
+     - Mental Health Nurses;
+     - Occupational Therapists;
+     - Social Workers
+     - Aboriginal and Torres Strait Islander health workers.

-  2. Low intensity psychological intervention
+  2 - Low intensity psychological intervention
-     The treatment plan for the client is primarily based around delivery of time-limited, structured psychological interventions that are aimed at providing a less costly intervention alternative to ‘standard’ psychological therapy.
-The essence of low intensity interventions is that they utilise nil or relatively little trained mental health professional time’  and are targeted at people with, or at risk of, mild mental illness.
+    The treatment plan for the client is primarily based around delivery of time-limited, structured psychological interventions that are aimed at providing a less costly intervention alternative to 'standard' psychological therapy.
+The essence of low intensity interventions is that they utilise nil or relatively little qualified mental health professional time and are targeted at people with, or at risk of, mild mental illness.
-     Low intensity episodes can be delivered through a range of mechanisms including use of individuals with appropriate competencies but who do not meet the requirements for registration, credentialing or recognition as a mental health professional; delivery of services principally through group-based programs; and delivery of brief forms of treatment by mental health professionals.  based on CBT and/or psychoeducation group-based delivery of brief episodes.
+    Low intensity episodes can be delivered through a range of mechanisms including use of individuals with appropriate competencies but who do not meet the requirements for registration, credentialing or recognition as a mental health professional; delivery of services principally through group-based programs; and delivery of brief or low cost forms of treatment by mental health professionals.

-  3. Clinical care coordination
+  3 - Clinical care coordination
      The treatment plan for the client is primarily based around delivery of a range of services where the overarching aim is to coordinate and better integrate care for the individual across multiple providers.
 Clinical care coordination and liaison activities account for a significant proportion of service contacts delivered throughout these episode.

-  4. Complex care package for adults
+  4 - Complex care package for adults
-     The treatment plan for the client is primarily based around the delivery of an individually tailored ‘package’ of services for an adult client with severe and complex mental illness who is being managed principally within a primary care setting.
-The overarching requirement is the episode of care aims to bundle a range of services that extend beyond ‘standard’ service delivery where this would not otherwise not sufficiently meet clinical needs.
+     The treatment plan for the client is primarily based around the delivery of an individually tailored 'package' of services for an adult client with severe and complex mental illness who is being managed principally within a primary care setting.
+The overarching requirement is the episode of care aims to bundle a range of services that extend beyond 'standard' service delivery where this would not otherwise not sufficiently meet clinical needs.

-  5. Child and youth-specific mental health services The treatment plan for the client is primarily based around the delivery of a range of services for children (0-11 years) or youth (aged 12-24 years) who present with a mental illness, or are at
+  5 - Child and youth-specific mental health services
+     The treatment plan for the client is primarily based around the delivery of a range of services for children (0-11 years) or youth (aged 12-24 years) who present with a mental illness, or are at